alem-shaimardanov/macro_data_portal/parsers/README.md

 To-dos:
-1. Fix minfin excel to JSON (bold categories are currently considered as values of other equiavalent bold categories)
+1. DONE - Fix minfin excel to JSON (bold categories are currently considered as values of other equiavalent bold categories)
-2. Navigate through JSON to be able to access any item and its sum.
+2. DONE - Navigate through JSON to be able to access any item and its sum.
 3. Insert values from JSON into closure table.

+Idea: retrieve id of comment to which you want to reply.
+Then add a reply.